Angelina Jolie And Brad Pitt Update: Angelina Faces Backlash For Disclosing Personal Details

 Pitt believes that his ex-wife violated the privacy of his children by revealing the names of the health professionals in charge of them including their therapists.
 The report also states that Pitt has created a proposed order through his legal team and it is currently pending approval from the judges.
 The fact that it is pending approval also means Jolie’s lawyers have a chance to present their response regarding the request.

-Angelina’s lawyer Laura Wasser stated that the actress does not mind if the documents will be sealed if it means protecting the privacy of her children.
+Angelina’s lawyer Laura Wasser stated that the actress does not mind if the documents are sealed if it means protecting the privacy of her children.
 She, however, pointed out that Pitt’s legal team did not consult with Angelina’s team prior to the emergency hearing which is why they had a disagreement at the time.

 The fact that Angelina disclosed sensitive information seems to have really affected their negotiations.
 It even led to Brad hitting back at his ex-wife for the first time since their divorce.
 Reports claim that the Hollywood actor stated that Angelina acted as if she had “no self-regulating mechanism” by releasing the documents.
 Pitt released a statement regarding the divorce and the children.